larpchronicles/rules/10_production-skills.md

    >This magically enhanced cleaver allows the bearer to use their Cooking expertise  to deadly effect on the field of battle.
 While wielding, three times a day, the User may spend a rank of Cooking as if it was Critical Strike V. They cannot spend ranks of Cooking that have already been used to prepare a Dish.
 The user does not regain the spent Cooking ranks until after they complete a Rest.<br/>
    >20 Smithing Materials, 10 Rune Carving Materials, 10 Tinkering Materials, 4 Spirit Gems
 #### Blade of Elemental Striking
    >This specially forged and enhanced blade is designed to help the wearer overcome the defenses of foes who require Elemental effects to harm.
-While wielding, the wearer may use a Flame/Frost/Shock/Stone carrier for weapon blows.The damage type is chosen at creation.<br/>
+While wielding, the wearer may use a Flame/Frost/Shock/Stone carrier for weapon blows.
+The damage type is chosen at creation.<br/>
    >20 Smithing Materials, 10 Rune Carving Materials, 10 Alchemy Materials, 4 Spirit Gems

 ### Rank V